nandithachoudary/Web-Development/Web Scrapping/README.txt

 						 ==================

 A responsive web-based portal to view, search, filter, and download alumni data of the University of Hyderabad.
-Combines a beautiful frontend with real-time web scraping on the backend.
+Combines frontend with real-time web scraping on the backend.

 Project Structure